courajs/city-bikes-cli/README.md

 On your terminal:
 ```
 Usage: bikes                          # Display available bikes/slots for your default station
+   or: bikes set-city <service-id>    # Set your default city
    or: bikes <station-id>             # Display available bikes/slots for station by id
-   or: bikes <station-alias>          # Display available bikes/slots for station by custom name
+   or: bikes get <station-alias>      # Display available bikes/slots for station by custom name
-   or: bikes set-city <service-id>    # Set your default city
-   or: bikes set <param> <station-id>
+   or: bikes set <station-alias> <station-id> # Set station-alias linked to a specific station-id
-   or: bikes get <param>
 -----------------------------------
-  <param> can be work, home, mom, coffee or whatever string
+  <station-alias> can be work, home, mom, coffee or whatever string
 ```

 At first, you will obviously not know the id of a particular station.
 Run the command this command below to the list of all stations ids and names: